rsdoiel/sqlish/docs/TUTORIAL.md

     };
 ```

-If you need to group phrases in SQL to assert a precidence
+If you need to group phrases in SQL to assert a precedence
 in evaluation you do so with parenthesis.
-Unfortunetly a simple
+Unfortunately a simple
-wrapper of Parathasis will not work in JavaScript since that
+wrapper of Parenthesis will not work in JavaScript since that
-deliniates a functions' parameters and functions can be assigned
+delineates a functions' parameters and functions can be assigned
 inside object literals.
 To allow expression composition we
 a function named _P()_ (P is short for parenthesis).